Naveen219/naveen-portfolio/README.md

-# naveen-portfolio
+# Naveen-Portfolio
-My Portfolio
 freeCodeCamp Personal Portfolio Project.

 The page is fully responsive.

-Used tools like CSS Flex box for the responsvive design.
+Used tools like CSS Flex box for the responsive design.

 You can find the website at the following URL.